Muttayyab-13/RAG-BOT/README.md

 This RAG bot:
 - Accepts your PDF/TXT files
 - Embeds them using **open-source sentence transformers**
-- Returns mistral-generated responses **based on actual content**, not hallucinations.
+- Returns responses **based on actual content**, not hallucinations.

 ---